Tired of Old House Smell? Here’s How to Send the Stench Packing

 We associate the smell of mVOCs with older homes since older buildings are often more likely to have decaying biological growths.
 Older homes tend to be darker with less ventilation than modern buildings.
 Mold and other bacterial growths thrive in dark, damp areas and will begin to emit the old house smell once they begin to decay.

-According to a 2018 report from American Community Survey, 26% of American homes were built between 1940 and 1969, and 13% were built before 1940.
-If you live in one of these homes, there’s a good chance your property has decaying bacterial growth.
+Many homes were built several decades ago, and if you live in one of these homes, there’s a good chance your property has decaying bacterial growth.
 Even if your home is newer, you may have decaying bacterial growth in damp areas like the crawl space, attic, and basement.

 Old house smell may harm your health

-The health effects of inhaling mVOCs are largely unknown, according to the EPA.
-However, the organization reports that “exposure to mVOCs has been linked to headaches, eye and nasal irritation, dizziness, fatigue, and nausea,” even if there’s no visible mold growth. mVOCs can also aggravate asthma or allergies.
+According to the Environmental Protection Agency (EPA), the health effects of inhaling mVOCs are largely unknown.
+However, the organization reports that “exposure to mVOCs has been linked to headaches, nasal irritation, dizziness, fatigue, and nausea,” even if there’s no visible mold growth. mVOCs can also aggravate asthma or allergies.
 Extreme reactions include disorientation and neurological effects.

 Start eliminating old house smell with a professional mold inspection

-Mold inspections can cost $300 to $400 for houses of 4,000 square feet or less, or $700 to $900 for larger homes.
 Mold remediation is a separate cost.
-Depending on how severe the problem is, remediation can cost anywhere from $500 to $6,000.
+Depending on how severe the problem is, remediation can cost anywhere from $700 to $6,000.

 Professional mold remediation